jan-glx/jan-glx.github.io/_pages/research.md

 but neither of these metrics correctly accounts for insertions and deletions in DNA barcodes due to uncertainty in the location of the right end of the barcode.

-I developed and experimentally validated Filled/truncated Right End Edit (FREE Barcodes) to correctly account for the kinds of errors observed in real DNA barcodes.
+I developed and experimentally validated Filled/truncated Right End Edit (FREE) barcodes to correctly account for the kinds of errors observed in real DNA barcodes.
+This required the development of new high-dimensional algorithms, finite field linear algebra, dynamic programming, and the proof of various properties of FREE divergence space.
 Because FREE barcodes correctly account for the kinds of errors seen in DNA barcodes, they are able to correct errors with higher accuracy than previous methods, using fewer bp for the same number of barcodes.
 I generated a single-error correcting barcode library with &gt;10<sup>6</sup> unique barcodes.
 And due to their construction, FREE barcodes can be easily concatenated.
 This allows for combinatorially large barcode libraries and/or arbitrarily low error rates with different strategies.
-I demonstrated these possibilities with an example library with &gt;10<sup>15</sup>
-barcodes and an example library with error rates of &lt;10<sup>-19</sup>.
+I demonstrated these possibilities with an example library with &gt;10<sup>15</sup> barcodes and an example library with error rates of &lt;10<sup>-19</sup>.

 ## Bat Phylogenetics and Positive Selection